 Believe it or not, the sign’s purpose wasn’t to do much other than point people towards real estate in the area.
 The ‘Hollywoodland’ moniker was actually a housing development.
-However, as the movie industry grew, it’s clear that the sign would become more than just an estate agency marketing trick – but as a genuine landmark for the area, recognisable by all.
+However, as the movie industry grew, it’s clear that the sign would become more than just an estate agency marketing trick – but as a genuine landmark for the area, recognizable by all.

 Hollywood is home to a burial site for many of the silver screen’s greats.
 It’s called the Forever Cemetery.

 Hollywood has been an inspiration for plenty of big movie industries elsewhere in the world.
 Perhaps the most famous industry inspired by LA is Bollywood, India’s central movie-making core.
 However, China also has a similar industrial zone set up – called Chinawood.

 11. The ‘talkies’ changed everything.

 It wasn’t until 1927 that Hollywood would produce its first ever talking movie, ‘The Jazz Singer’.
 When these movies first appeared, they were known as ‘talkies’, and Hollywood’s productions up to that point had all been silent with subtitles to help move the action along.